Government Internet Shutdowns Have Cost $53 Billion Since 2019

 Use the page navigation to jump to the relevant section to see a summary of that year’s key findings and a link to the full report.
 You can also use the following links to jump straight to those sections:

-Bar chart showing the yearly cost of internet shutdowns since 2019, with an estimated projection of total cost for 2024.
+Bar chart showing the yearly cost of internet shutdowns since 2019.

-Bar chart showing the yearly cost of internet shutdowns since 2019, with an estimated projection of total cost for 2024.
+Bar chart showing the yearly cost of internet shutdowns since 2019.

 How Do We Calculate The Cost of Internet Shutdowns?